Russia national rugby union team: Stadiums and attendance

 The national team does not have a permanent home stadium and play their matches at various locations across Russia.
 After 2018 FIFA World Cup was held in Russia, the country received new large stadiums as a heritage.
 The Russian rugby union was given the opportunity to use these stadiums for the home games of the national team.
 The first big match took place in Moscow at VTB Arena as part of the warm-up to 2019 Rugby World Cup.
 In February 2020, Russia will host Portugal to the Kaliningrad Stadium.

 The highest attended matches in Russia involving the Russian national team were:

 Recent and upcoming fixtures

+Russia hasn't played in official tests after suspension in 2022.

-The following table shows the fixtures of the Russian national team in official test matches during the previous 12 months.
+The following table shows fixtures of the Russian national team in not official test matches during the previous 12 months.

 World Rugby Rankings

 On introduction of the World Rugby Rankings in October 2003, Russia was ranked 23rd.
 As of March 2022, Russia was ranked 25th in the world.